DhruvKum7/Smart-recipe-generator/README.md

 # 🍳 Smart Recipe Generator

-A **MERN stack web application** powered by **Google Gemini API** that suggests personalized recipes based on ingredients (text input or uploaded images).
+A **MERN stack web application** powered by **Google Gemini API** that suggests personalized recipes based on ingredients.
 The app helps users discover new dishes, manage dietary preferences, and improve their cooking experience with ease.

 ---